 If you use jars and plan on selling this soap, you want to remember to weigh each jar as you pour the soap into the mold.
 Be prepared with a jar on your scale with the scale tared, so you can pour each jar in an assembly line fashion.
 If you pour into jars, you are welcome to pop the lid on the jars within 24 hours of pouring, just be sure the soap has completely cooled to prevent any condensation from forming inside the jar.

-If you pour the soap into a mold, you will be able to unmold it within a couple hours, but there’s no harm in waiting until the next day like you do with cold process.
+If you pour the soap into a mold, you will be able to unmold it within a couple of hours, but there’s no harm in waiting until the next day like you do with the cold process.
 When I made the final recipe for this tutorial, I was able to remove the soap from the mold and cut it after two hours!

 Wait, we didn’t zap test this sucker?!
 Nope, we didn’t.
 The amount of heat we applied to the soap and the excess water will help saponify the soap.
-KOH is notorious for being stubborn without added heat, but following these directions will give you enough heat for saponification to do it’s thing.
-You can still zap test the soap during the cook, if you wish!
+KOH is notorious for being stubborn without added heat, but following these directions will give you enough heat for saponification to do its thing.
+You can still zap test the soap during the cook if you wish!

 I recommend allowing the soap to sit for a week before using it, and doing a pH test to check for any excess alkali before using.
 If your pH is higher than 10, allow it to continue to mellow.
-If your pH is still higher than 10 after two weeks, there is probably an issue with your shaving soap: your scale may be inaccurate, need new batteries, or need to be calibrated; your lye calculations may have been incorrect; or you may not have cooked the soap long enough initially to jumpstart saponification.
+If your pH is still higher than 10 after two weeks, there is probably an issue with your shaving soap: your scale may be inaccurate, need new batteries, or need to be calibrated; your lye calculations may have been incorrect, or you may not have cooked the soap long enough initially to jumpstart saponification.

 You’ll want to package this soap within a week to prevent excess moisture loss and shrinkage.
 Your final shaving soap should be a semi-soft consistency that is pliable with a little force, which will allow it to lather quickly on a shaving brush!